isabella232/primetime.en/help/release-notes/home.md

 Introduced the Secure Delivery (HTTPS) support for all calls originating from TVSDK.

 Check out for more information about the current released version for [Android](../release-notes/tvsdk-3x-android.md).

-## Fixes in TVSDK 3.8 iOS Release Notes

-Check out for more information about the current released version for [iOS](../release-notes/tvsdk-3x-ios.md).

 ## See also